s3ql/s3ql/rst/backends.rst

 that will hold the S3QL file system, e.g. using the `AWS Management Console <https://console.aws.amazon.com/s3/home>`_.
-For best performance, it is recommend to create the bucket in the geographically closest storage region, but not the classic/US-east region (see below).
+For best performance, it is recommend to create the bucket in the geographically closest storage region, but not the US Standard region (see below).

 The storage URL for accessing S3 buckets in S3QL has the form ::